 The Captain seemed to feel the same; for, as he spoke, he plucked from his head, almost involuntarily, a sort of scalded fur-cap, which served it for covering.
-But his fingers revolting from so unusual an act of complaisance, began to indemnify themselves by scratching his grizzly shock-head, as he muttered, in a tone resembling the softened growling of a mastiff when it has ceased to bay the intruder who shows no fear of him, "There are different rates.
-There is the Little Ease, for common fees of the crown-rather dark, and the common-sewer runs below it; and some gentlemen object to the company, who are chiefly padders and michers.
-Then the Master's side-the garnish came to one piece-and none lay stowed there but who were in for murder at the least."
+But his fingers revolting from so unsual an act of complaisance, began to indemnify themselves by scratching his grizzly shock-head, as he muttered, in a tone resembling the softened growling of a mastiff when it has ceased to bay the intruder who shews no fear of him, "There are different rates.
+There is the Little Ease, for common fees of the crown - rather dark, and the common-sewer runs below it; and some gentlemen object to the company, who are chiefly padmen object to the company, who are chiefly padmen object to the company, who are chiefly padders and michers.
+Then the Master's side-the garnish came to one piece-and none lay stow-ed there but who where in for murder at the least.1

-" Name your highest price, sir, and take it," was

-Julian's concise reply.
+"Name your highest price, sir, and take it," was Julian's concise reply.